pidjey13/MemoryGame/README.md

 * Match cards properly with less moves and in faster time

 ## How I built the Memory Game
-I manipulated the DOM with Vanilla JS.
+* Manipulated the DOM with Vanilla JS
-* created a deck of cards that shuffles when game is loaded or refreshed
+* Created a deck of cards that shuffle when the game is loaded or refreshed
-* created a counter to count the number of moves made by player and timer to know the duration of a single game
+* Created a counter to count the number of moves made by player and timer to know the duration of a single game
-* added effects to cards when they need to show, when they match and when they don't
+* Added effects to cards when they need to show, when they match and when they don't
-* create a pop-up modal when player wins game or reload the game
+* Created with SweetAlert a pop-up modal when the player wins the game or reload